Lance Smith

 BIO

-During his counseling career, Smith worked as a professional school counselor among the Tikiamu people of Northern Alaska and as a clinical mental health counselor in a community mental health clinic in upstate New York.
+Dr. Smith is a nationally certified counselor (NCC) who has worked as a professional school counselor among the Tikiamu people of Northern Alaska as a clinical mental health counselor in a community mental health clinic in upstate New York, and has an ongoing private practice here in Vermont.

 Courses